madviking/pydantic-llm-tester/docs/future_planning/8_cost_refactoring_progress.md

 - Added tests for CostTracker's handling of provider:model format

 ### Part 5: Add support for filtering by configured models
-- [ ] Add method to ConfigManager to identify configured models
+- [x] Add method to ConfigManager to identify configured models
-- [ ] Update LLMRegistry to filter models by configuration status
+- [x] Update LLMRegistry to filter models by configuration status
-- [ ] Modify CLI commands to show only configured models by default
+- [x] Modify CLI commands to show only configured models by default
-- [ ] Add --all flag to optionally show all available models
+- [x] Add --all flag to optionally show all available models
-- [ ] Write tests for the configured model filtering
+- [x] Write tests for the configured model filtering

+Implementation progress:
+- Added `get_configured_models()` method to ConfigManager that collects model IDs from various parts of pyllm_config.json
+- Updated `get_all_model_details()` in LLMRegistry to accept a `only_configured` parameter
+- Modified price_query_logic.py to use the new filtering capability
+- Added the --all flag to both costs and prices commands
+- Updated implementations to show only configured models by default
+- Created tests for the configured model filtering functionality
+- Added tests for ConfigManager's get_configured_models method
+- Added tests for LLMRegistry's model filtering capability

 ## Summary of Changes